RA-Company/ctd/README.md

 GetCustomClientFields retrieves a list of custom client fields from the Chat2Desk API.
 It uses the APICustomClientFields method to fetch the custom client fields and handles errors.
 If the response status is not "success", it returns nil.
-It returns a pointer to a slice of CustomClientFieldItem, which contains the custom client fields.
+It returns a pointer to a slice of CustomClientField, which contains the custom client fields.

 Parameters:
   - ctx: The context for the request, allowing for cancellation and timeouts.

 Returns:
-  - A slice of CustomClientFieldItem containing the custom client fields.
+  - A slice of CustomClientField containing the custom client fields.
   - An error if the request fails or if the response is invalid.
 </details>